 - Damaged Gutter and Downspout – Heavy rain takes a toll on your gutter and downspouts.
 Clogs and cracks in the gutters can lead to damage to your walls, siding, and foundation.

 Hail can cause a surprising amount of long-lasting damage to your roof and property.
-Vehicles, siding, shingles, and gutters can all be negatively affected by hail.
+Vehicles, siding, shingles, and gutters can all be negatively affected by hail damage.

 The Factors That Cause Hail Damage

-- Size of the Hailstones – Any type of hail can cause damage, but hail that is 1-inch or larger have the greatest negative impact.
+- Size of Hailstones – Any type of hail can cause damage, but hail that is 1-inch or larger has the greatest negative impact.

 - Density and Shape of the Hailstones – Hail is made from raindrops in the higher-level clouds that freeze and clump together.
 As they fall, they grow to create hard balls of ice and particles.
-The larger, and denser the hail – the more damage it can cause.
+The larger, and denser they are – the more hail damage they can cause.

 1. Damaged or Bruised Shingles – If you have large and sharp hailstones, they can tear right through the upper layer of your asphalt shingles and allow water to penetrate through to your deck.